StackCraftsman/apple-signup-passport/README.md

 ## Questions / Contributing

 Feel free to open issues and pull requests.
-If you would like to be one of the core creators of this library, please reach out to me at i@ananayarora.com or message me on twitter @ananayarora!
+If you would like to be one of the core creators of this library, please reach out to me at i@sam.com or message me on twitter @codercruiser!

 <h4> Created with ❤️ by <a href="https://samcraft_.com">sam</a></h4>